 - 1. All students are to include one General Biblical Studies course each semester until degree requirements have been satisfied. - 2.
 First-year students enrolled full-time are to include GES 1122 in their first semester program. - 3.
-First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
+First-year students are to enroll in activity physical education courses each of their first two semesters at Nelson University.
 Exceptions will be granted only with approval of the College Dean.

-A.S.
-Health Science
+B.S.
+Interdisciplinary Studies

-COM 1143 Fundamentals of Speech Communication ENG 1113 Composition and Rhetoric I ENG 1123 Composition and Rhetoric II 3 hours from the following: ENG 2233 American Literature through the Civil War ENG 2273 Introduction to Literature GES 1122 Strategies for Student Success Social/Behavioral Sciences: 6 hours
+COM 1143 Fundamentals of Speech Communication ENG 1113 Composition and Rhetoric I ENG 1123 Composition and Rhetoric II 3 hours from the following: ENG 2233 American Literature through the Civil War ENG 2243 American Literature after the Civil War ENG 2273 Introduction to Literature GES 1122 Strategies for Student Success

-GOV 2213 National and State Government HIS 1113 American History I
+Social/Behavioral Sciences: 9 hours GOV 2213 National and State Government HIS 1113 American History I